hadamlenz/responsive-wrapper/readme.md

 # Responsive Wrappers
 supply functionality for making a div wrap child elements at responsive breakpoints.
-It defaults to the bootstrap 5 breakpoints
+It defaults to the bootstrap 5 breakpoints.
 This repo is a work in progress and should not be used in production just yet.

 Todo: